 - 2 teaspoons vanilla extract

-- ½ tsp almond extract (optional but adds so much flavor)
+- ½ teaspoon almond extract (optional but adds so much flavor)

 Royal Icing Ingredients: